-Overall, the food is nicer as compared to other dim sum shops.
+Overall, the food is nicer as compared to other dim sum shops in Alor Setar though the choices are rather limited.
 There are many other cooked-to-order dishes which I have yet to try.
 However, as I sat there and looked around, I noticed that many patrons ordered their congee too.

 Hwa Poh Lou Restaurant is a dim sum place by day and Chinese restaurant by night.
 They also have halls and rooms for functions like wedding and gatherings up there.